Frequently Asked Questions

 - Improve locomotive systems.
 Our goal is that you can use the real locomotive manual as a reference.
 (Expected progressive releases, more relevant systems coming first in the next months).

 - Improve graphics and sound.
 We are fully aware that our graphics have room for improvement.
-There are lots of details that we have delayed to future releases, to prioritize other developments that we think are of major significance in this kind of software.
+There are lots of details that we have delayed to future releases to prioritize other developments.
 (Continued improvements will be released interleaved with other developments).

 - Variable weather.
 This is not only aesthetics, physics are also affected by weather.
 For example, our physics engine has contact physics from day 1.
 You can now, try to get a heavy train moving with full power on grade and see the effects.
 But since the current weather is always a sunny and comfortable 20ºC / 68ºF day, you cannot feel how adherence between wheels and rails changes in function of temperature and humidity.
 Variable weather will provide this.
 (Expect progressive releases start on 2021).